Papers

 Abstract

-We investigate the potential implications of Generative Pre-trained Transformer (GPT) models and related technologies on the U.S. labor market.
-Using a new rubric, we assess occupations based on their correspondence with GPT capabilities, incorporating both human expertise and classifications from GPT-4.
-Our findings indicate that approximately 80% of the U.S. workforce could have at least 10% of their work tasks affected by the introduction of GPTs, while around 19% of workers may see at least 50% of their tasks impacted.
-The influence spans all wage levels, with higher-income jobs potentially facing greater exposure.
-Notably, the impact is not limited to industries with higher recent productivity growth.
-We conclude that Generative Pre-trained Transformers exhibit characteristics of general-purpose technologies (GPTs), suggesting that as these models could have notable economic, social, and policy implications.
+We investigate the potential implications of large language models (LLMs), such as Generative Pre-trained Transformers (GPTs), on the U.S. labor market, focusing on the increased capabilities arising from LLM-powered software compared to LLMs on their own.
+Using a new rubric, we assess occupations based on their alignment with LLM capabilities, integrating both human expertise and GPT-4 classifications.
+Our findings reveal that around 80% of the U.S. workforce could have at least 10% of their work tasks affected by the introduction of LLMs, while approximately 19% of workers may see at least 50% of their tasks impacted.
+We do not make predictions about the development or adoption timeline of such LLMs.
+The projected effects span all wage levels, with higher-income jobs potentially facing greater exposure to LLM capabilities and LLM-powered software.
+Significantly, these impacts are not restricted to industries with higher recent productivity growth.
+Our analysis suggests that, with access to an LLM, about 15% of all worker tasks in the US could be completed significantly faster at the same level of quality.
+When incorporating software and tooling built on top of LLMs, this share increases to between 47 and 56% of all tasks.
+This finding implies that LLM-powered software will have a substantial effect on scaling the economic impacts of the underlying models.
+We conclude that LLMs such as GPTs exhibit traits of general-purpose technologies, indicating that they could have considerable economic, social, and policy implications.

 Community